Bijoaraneus mitificus

-Araneus mitificus, commonly known as the kidney garden spider or pale orb weaver is a species of orb-weaver spider found in South, East, and Southeast Asia.
+Bijoaraneus mitificus, synonym Araneus mitificus, commonly known as the kidney garden spider or pale orb weaver, is a species of orb-weaver spider found in South, East, and Southeast Asia.

 Taxonomy

-A. mitificus was recently moved, and now belongs to the genus Bijoaraneus, which was established in 2021 by Tanikawa, Yamasaki & Petcharad.
-It is classified under the subfamily Araneinae of the orb-weaver spider family Araneidae.
-They are members of the superfamily of eight-eyed spiders Araneoidea of the suborder Araneomorphae.

 The species was originally described in 1886 as Epeira mitifica by the French arachnologist Eugène Simon.
 It was subsequently transferred to the genus Araneus by Simon in 1909, where it remained until its transfer to the newly established genus Bijoaraneus in 2021.

 The genus name Bijoaraneus is derived from the Japanese word "bijo" meaning "beautiful lady" combined with Araneus.
 The genus is distinguished by several morphological characteristics including the median ocular area being wider anteriorly than posteriorly, the male palpal femur having a basal tubercle, and the epigynal scape being short, well-sclerotized, and inflexible.